datopian/datahub/docs/models.markdown

   fields on this Dataset (this can be set explicitly, or, will be set by Dataset.fetch()
 * docCount: total number of records in this dataset
 * backend: the Backend (instance) for this Dataset.
+(NB: this is a the backend attribute on the object itself not the backend in the Backbone attributes i.e. the result of dataset.get('backend').
+The latter is a string identifying the backend.
 * queryState: a `Query` object which stores current queryState.  queryState may be edited by other components (e.g. a query editor view) changes will trigger a Dataset query.